Dixaba/qt5-gcc-cross/README.md

 # Qt5 cross-compile environment based on GCC

-Qt5 cross-compile environment based on GCC.
+Qt5 environment for Windows builds based on GCC.

+Currently x86 static only.

 Usage: